theupdateframework/taps/candidate-fulcio-tap.md

 * Create a bundle that contains the signature, Fulcio certificate, SET.
 * Upload the metadata, including the bundle to the repository.

-Most of these steps SHOULD be done automatically using a tool, to simplify operations for developers and minimise the risk of human errors.
+Most of these steps SHOULD be done automatically using a tool (such as Sigstore), to simplify operations for developers and minimise the risk of human errors.

 ## Verification